-Rachel Berman, PT, DPT, PCES (Pregnancy & Postpartum Corrective Exercise Specialist) is now offering pelvic floor physical therapy for women at the Longevity Physical Therapy San Diego clinic.
-In this Q & A, Rachel shares why she received this credential, who can use it and when to seek treatment.
+Rachel Mallory, PT, DPT, PCES, Level 1 and 2A Pelvic Floor Function therapist, is now offering pelvic floor physical therapy for women at the Longevity Physical Therapy San Diego clinic.
+In this Q & A, Rachel shares why she received these credentials, which patients can benefit from this therapy and when to seek treatment.

-Q- Why did you get the PCES credential?
+Q- Why did you get the Level 1 and 2A Pelvic Floor Function and PCES credentials?

 I am passionate about ensuring that pelvic floor health is never overlooked.
-Recognizing the critical importance of this neglected aspect of wellness, I chose to pursue getting my certification as a Pregnancy & Postpartum Corrective Exercise Specialist (PCES) to fill the gap in comprehensive healthcare.
+Recognizing the critical importance of this neglected aspect of wellness, I chose to get certified in Level 1 and 2A Pelvic Floor Function and as a Pregnancy & Postpartum Corrective Exercise Specialist (PCES) to fill the gap in comprehensive healthcare.
 With my education and expertise, I am committed to empowering Women to prioritize pelvic floor health and experience the transformative benefits to their overall well-being.

 Q- Can you help someone who is pregnant or not?